Metricsvaluation

 In depth

 In a priced round, the valuation is fixed by three numbers on the term sheet: the price per share, the number of shares already outstanding on a fully-diluted basis, and the option pool target.
-Cooley spells this out: when no convertible instruments are outstanding, price per share equals pre-money valuation divided by fully-diluted shares before the round.
+With no convertible instruments outstanding, price per share equals pre-money valuation divided by fully-diluted shares before the round.
 Add the new investment and you get post-money.

 The "fully-diluted" qualifier matters.
-The NVCA model term sheet counts every outstanding option, every unissued option in the post-close pool, every SAFE, and every convertible note as if it were already common stock.
-Excluding any of these inflates the headline valuation without changing the economic outcome, which is why the model documents push for full inclusion.
+Standard market practice counts every outstanding option, every unissued option in the post-close pool, every SAFE, and every convertible note as if it were already common stock.
+Excluding any of these inflates the headline valuation without changing the economic outcome.

-For pre-revenue startups with no comparable transactions, the venture capital method, originally published by Bill Sahlman at HBS, works backward from a hypothetical exit.
+For pre-revenue startups with no comparable transactions, the venture capital method, originally formalized by Bill Sahlman at Harvard Business School, works backward from a hypothetical exit.
 Pick an exit multiple (revenue or EBITDA), project the financials, apply the multiple to get terminal value, discount back at the target IRR.
 The output anchors a negotiation; it rarely lands as the final number.

 Why it matters

 Valuation drives dilution, board composition, and the price of every share issued thereafter.
-A founder who pushes pre-money valuation up by 25% loses commensurately less equity at signing, but every downstream signal (Series A reference price, employee strike price, 409A) anchors on it.
+A founder who pushes pre-money valuation up by 25% loses commensurately less equity at signing, but every downstream signal (next-round reference price, employee strike price, any local fair-market-value methodology) anchors on it.
 Aggressive valuations create down-round risk: when the next round comes in below the prior post-money, anti-dilution clauses trigger and the prior round's investors get re-priced.

 Worked example

-A startup raises $3M on a $9M pre-money valuation with a 10% post-close option pool, structured per the NVCA model.
+A startup raises $3M on a $9M pre-money valuation with a 10% post-close option pool carved out pre-money.

 The headline is "$3M at $9M pre" but the founders actually drop from 100% to about 67.5%, not the 75% the simple math suggests, because the option pool top-up came from their share of the cap table.